ChrisnNg/wineDirect/README.md

 Create a Point of sales system.

 Connection to a backend so that # of items sold and quantity is persistent.

+Because the goal of this exercise is to evaluate my coding style and OO design skills, i will assume that an administrative panel will be out of scope.